The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ## Download Node and NPM

-> Note: These instructions can be found here on Microsoft's documentation site.
+> Note: These instructions are based on Microsoft's documentation found [here](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).
 The instructions published by Microsoft will always be more accurate than the instructions found below.
-As of 9/27/2023, these instructions below are accurate.
+As of 9/27/2023, the instructions below are accurate.

 1. Go back to the Ubuntu terminal.
 Inside the terminal, type the following command and press enter: